waddone/application-backend-artists/README.md

         * show related songs with `title` and `length` (in minutes)
     * Response should be in JSON
     * Make sure to handle empty results with the correct response

+Something not clear, do you need more information to do the test?
+Have a look at existing issues or create a new one in case you didn't see your question yet.
+Don't be afraid to ask!